 It has also been linked to genetics, so parents can pass it down to their children.
 Although it’s not entirely conclusive yet, there may have some key differences in the structure, function, and chemistry of the brain that ties in with the disorder.
 Other mental health issues have been known to affect patients.
-The risk of this disorder is increased among people with mental health issues such as ADHD, antisocial personality and borderline personality disorder.

 The episodes usually come with little to no warnings and last up to 30 minutes each time.
 To be diagnosed with IED, these episodes have to happen more than once over a period of three months.
 The person may experience small and less imposing urges between the episodes.
 Right before the episode or while having it, some people have experienced rage along with tremors, chest tightness, palpitations, and tingling.
 Some people have also experienced racing thoughts and irritability.
 The urges are usually impossible to stop.